Uplink: Code outside Anvil

 anvil.server.call

-into your app from the Server Uplink too.
+. - Call into your app from the external python code using

 Use the Server Uplink key for trusted code.
-Because of the privileges it gives your code, your Server Uplink key should be kept secure.
-For instance, avoid sharing scripts that contain your Server Uplink key.
+Because the Server Uplink key grants full privileges to your code, it should be treated as sensitive information and kept secure.
+For example, don’t share scripts that contain your Server Uplink key.
+See Uplink Security for more details.

 import anvil.server